TalanSoft/www-talansoft-com-wiki/VlkSamples/Car-Configurator.md

 # Car Configurator
 Customize your Tesla with the Car Configurator.
 Choose the colors, design & engine of your future car before ordering it!

 This sample is a a practical example of what can be made in Vlk with no-code for the automotive industry.
+Of course you can tweak it as you please to fit the needs of any other industry.

 ![tesla_01](https://cdn2.talansoft.com/ftp/img/tutorial_sample_images/tesla_01.jpg)